cpj2195/ShinyAppGenerator/README.md

   Runs a sanity checker to see if the structure is followed among other things.Will work only if you are anywhere shiny app directory.

+(.venv)$ shiny runapp

+  Runs the shiny app locally on the default URL for the user to test.Will work only if you are anywhere shiny app directory.

+(.venv)$ shiny runlintr {R_file_path}

+  Runs the R lintr on the specified R files to see if you are following standard R linting .

+(.venv)$ shiny --help
+  To see the list of available shinycli commands and their basic usage

 # Cleaning Up